-Provide summarised details of the Safety Management System in place or evidence of the tenderer's commitment towards establishing such a system, or information that illustrates the tenderer's other systems for managing safety of operations.
+Provide details of safety management and any Safety Management System in place or evidence of the tenderer's commitment towards establishing such a system, or information that illustrates the tenderer's other systems for managing safety of operations.

 5.3.
 Workplace Occupational Health & Safety Program and Systems